Term: Fall 2016

 Fundamentals of statics; composition and resolution of forces; the analysis of force systems in two and three dimensions; and centroids and moments of inertia.
-Prerequisites: Pre-Engineering Technical (PET) Core Completion.
+Prerequisites: MATH 022, PHYS 031.

 An introduction to surveying including distance and angle measurements, leveling, traverse surveys, error propagation, topographical mapping, global positioning systems (GPS), and geographic information systems (GIS).
-Prerequisites: Pre-Engineering Technical (PET) Core Completion.
+Prerequisites: MATH 010, MATH 019, or MATH 021; Sophomore standing.

 Stress, strain, temperature relationships, torsion, bending stresses, and deflections.
 Columns, joints, thin-walled cylinders.
 Combined stresses and Mohr's circle.
 Prerequisite: CE 001.
 Co-requisite: MATH 121.
 Cross-listed with: ME 014.

 Transportation systems planning, analysis, and design with foci on safety, modeling, decision support, and environmental impacts.
-Prerequisites: CE 132.
 Co-requisite: CE 010.

 Mechanics of incompressible fluids; flow meters; flow in closed conduits and open channels; elements of hydraulic machinery.
 Prerequisites: CE 001, MATH 121.
 Co-requisite: CS 020.